Credits and costs

 Add a minor to get even more value out of your education.

-Gain Specialized Knowledge
+Gain Specialized Political Science Knowledge

-A political science minor can provide you with an adaptable set of skills that are valued by employers — and help you establish a more flexible career path in a rapidly changing world.
+A political science minor can provide you with an adaptable set of skills that is valued by employers — and help you establish a more flexible career path in a rapidly changing world.
 Penn State’s Department of Political Science is widely recognized as one of the nation’s most active centers for empirical research in a broad range of political science issues.
 The knowledge and skill that you gain can prepare you to work in a variety of fields, including but not limited to government, law, business, journalism, and the nonprofit sector.

 The political science minor will introduce you to political processes and institutions through a selection of 18 credits, with at least one course in each of the following political science areas: American politics, theory/methodology, comparative politics, and international relations.
 Courses used to satisfy General Education, bachelor of arts degree requirements, electives, and major requirements may also be used to satisfy requirements for the minor.